como-configurar-un-virtual-host-en-apache-con-raspberry-pi

 sudo cp /etc/apache2/sites-available/000-default.conf /etc/apache2/sites-available/example.com.conf

-And edit its contents
+And edit its content

 sudo nano /etc/apache2/sites-available/example.com.conf